 Spelling, handwriting and grammar are also valued as key elements of the English curriculum.
 These skills taught and are then embedded in real writing tasks within the scheme of work.
-Likewise, stretching vocabulary is vital, and many units of work begin with a focus on vocabulary necessary to access these successfully.

 At Key Stage 3 we look ahead into the requirements for iGCSE.
 Before our pupils embark upon that course, we aim to give them breadth of study with a constantly updated curriculum that supports tradition coupled with modern literature.
-Years 6 and either 7 or 8 pupils study a Shakespearian text and or Classic literature.
+Years 7 and 8 pupils study a Shakespearian text.
 In addition to this Y7 and 8 explore a range of poetry and novels.
 Theatre opportunities are taken whenever relevant so that pupils can see work on stage, enhancing understanding.
 Each year we aim to ensure our pupils have experienced live theatre.
-JI and 2 often visit Leeds Playhouse in January and in J4 and J5 we alter our curriculum in order to incorporate performances as they arise to further enhance the literary experience.
+J1 and 2 often visit Leeds Playhouse in January and In J4 and J5 we have altered our curriculum in order to incorporate performances as they arise.